 You can walk through the lighting display at Paul Hopkins Park in Dickinson, Texas—about a 30-minute drive from Houston—starting the Saturday after Thanksgiving (November 24) through December 23, 2018 from 6 p.m. to 8:30 p.m.
 The event is free, and shuttles are available to get you to and from the Dickinson Plaza Shopping Center parking area.

 The Prestonwood Nite of Lites includes roughly 750 homes beaming with holiday lights that align with varying themes for each block.
 On the first night, judges tour the neighborhood to determine awards for categories like the Best House, Best Mailbox and Best Cul-de-sac, but attendees visiting the area can also cast their vote online on the event's webpage.

 Nite of Lites typically goes from the first or second weekend in December to the last, from about 6 p.m. to 10 p.m.
 In 2018, it will be available from December 8-30.

 The Lights in the Heights Festival is one of the most highly anticipated holiday events inside the Loop.
 With live music, warm beverages, carriage rides, carolers, and charming bungalows decked in lights, it's a fun-filled event for the whole family.

 The Uptown Holiday Lighting display features roughly 500,000 lights, concerts, live stage performances, fireworks, and more.
 The lighting itself is traditionally held on Thanksgiving Day, with the lights sparkling on Post Oak Boulevard between San Felipe and Westheimer Road all holiday season long.
-Construction on Post Oak Boulevard, though, has canceled the ceremony until 2019.
+Construction on Post Oak Boulevard, though, has canceled the ceremony until winter 2019.